OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 The core Excel workbook that serves as the master data contains the following data columns within the **DitchReservoirCompany** worksheet.

-* **DitchReservoirCompanyName** -- name of the ditch/reservoir company
+* **DitchReservoirCompanyName** -- name of the ditch/reservoir company; from the Colorado Information Marketplace's [Business Entities in Colorado dataset](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data)
-* **OWF_ID** -- unique text identifier created by OWF; may be used in the future to link other datasets
+* **OWF_ID** -- unique text identifier created by OWF; may be used in the future to link other datasets; see naming conventions described below
 * **OWF_ID_Flag** --  data status of OWF_ID values; see more detail below
-* **BusinessEntity_ID** -- state-assigned identification number for a business entity, from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data), to link state datasets
+* **BusinessEntity_ID** -- State-assigned identification number for a business entity, from the Colorado Information Marketplace's [Business Entities in Colorado dataset](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data), to link State datasets.
+See Attribution section for explanation of how data were filtered
 * **BusinessEntity_ID_Flag** -- data status of BusinessEntity_ID values; see more detail below
-* **DARCAMember** -- indication of whether the company is a member of the Ditch and Reservoir Company Alliance
+* **DARCAMember** -- indication of whether the company is a member of the [Ditch and Reservoir Company Alliance](http://www.darca.org/member-listing/).
+OWF manually cross-referenced member names with DitchReservoirCompanyName.
-* **EntityStartDate** -- formation date of the company
+* **EntityStartDate** -- formation date of the company; from the "Business Entities in Colorado" dataset
 * **EntityStartDate_Flag** -- data status of EntityStartDate values; see more detail below
-* **EntityEndDate** --  dissolution date of company, if applicable
+* **EntityEndDate** --  dissolution date of company, if applicable; from the "Business Entities in Colorado" dataset
 * **EntityEndDate_Flag** -- data status of EntityEndDate values; see more detail below
 * **Ditch_WDID_CSV** -- WDIDs (identifiers for structures such as ditches and reservoirs) of ditches the company is associated with, in comma-separated format (CSV) **TO BE ADDED**
 * **Ditch_WDID_CSV_Flag** -- data status of Ditch_WDID_CSV values; see more detail below **TO BE ADDED**
 * **Reservoir_WDID_CSV** -- WDIDs (identifiers for structures such as ditches and reservoirs) of reservoirs the company is associated with, in comma-separated format (CSV)  **TO BE ADDED**
 * **Reservoir_WDID_CSV_Flag** -- data status of Reservoir_WDID_CSV values; see more detail below  **TO BE ADDED**
-* **Latitude** -- latitude of company's point location in decimal degrees
+* **Latitude** -- latitude of company's point location in decimal degrees; this is typically the company's office and may or may not be near the associated ditches/reservoirs
-* **Longitude** -- longitude of company's point location in decimal degrees
+* **Longitude** -- longitude of company's point location in decimal degrees; this is typically the company's office and may or may not be near the associated ditches/reservoirs
-* **Lat_Long_Flag** -- indication of how latitude and longitude were determined
+* **Lat_Long_Flag** -- indication of how latitude and longitude were determined; G2 = coordinates calculated from the company's physical address using the Geocode by Awesome Table tool in Google Sheets; G3 = Geocode by Awesome Table tool could not corroborate the street address and instead used the general address of the town/city (i.e., the general point location for Steamboat Springs)
-* **Municipality** -- municipality in which the ditch/reservoir company is located
+* **Municipality_Office** -- municipality in which the ditch/reservoir company is located
+* **Municipality_Office_Flag** -- data status of Municipality_Office values; see more detail below
+* **Municipality_GNIS_ID** -- Geographic Names Information System ID of the municipality, to link to [Colorado Municipalities](owf-data-co-municipalities) dataset
-* **Municipality_Flag** -- data status of Municipality values; see more detail below
+* **Municipality_GNIS_ID_Flag** -- data status of Municipality_GNIS_ID values; see more detail below
-* **IBCC_Basin** -- Interbasin Compact Committee (IBCC) basin in which the ditch company is located
+* **IBCC_Basin** -- Interbasin Compact Committee (IBCC) basin in which the ditch company is located; typically the infrastructure associated with the company (ditches, reservoirs) is also located in the same basin
-* **IBCC_Basin_Flag** -- indication of how the basin was determined
+* **IBCC_Basin_Flag** -- indication of how the basin was determined; G1 = basin determined by overlaying ditch company coordinates on IBCC Basin polygon layer in QGIS
 * **Website** -- website URL of the ditch/reservoir company  **TO BE ADDED**
 * **Website_Flag** -- data status of Website values; see more detail below  **TO BE ADDED**
 * **Comment** -- any other information about the ditch/reservoir company

+Column names are taken from original sources if possible.
+For clarity and attribution, agency abbreviations may be added to the original column name.
+Column name length is not restricted, therefore, some data representations such as Esri shapefiles may contain truncated column names.
+In such cases, alternative formats such as GeoJSON are recommended.

+Descriptions of data columns are also provided in the **Notes** worksheet within the workbook.
+This worksheet also details how the original data were downloaded and where to find those files.

+#### Naming Conventions for OWF_ID ####
+The following naming conventions are used to create OWF_IDs.
+Note that for the most part, D=Ditch, I=Irrigation/Irrigating, L=Lateral, R=Reservoir, C=Company.
+* CDC = Canal and Ditch Company
+* CRC = Canal and Reservoir Company
+* DA = Ditch Association
+* DC = Ditch Company
+* DLC = Ditch and Lateral Company
+* DMC = Ditch and Manufacturing Company
+* DRC = Ditch and Reservoir Company
+* DWC = Ditch and Water Company
+* IA = Irrigators Association
+* IC = Irrigation/Irrigating Company
+* IDC = Irrigating Ditch Company
+* IMD = Irrigation and Manufacturing Ditch
+* LA = Lateral Association
+* LC = Lateral Company
+* LDA = Lateral Ditch Association
+* LDC = Lateral Ditch Company
+* LDRC = Lateral Ditch and Reservoir Company
+* LIC = Lateral and Irrigation/Irrigating Company
+* LRC = Lateral and Reservoir Company
+* PC = Pipeline Company
+* RA = Reservoir Association
+* RC = Reservoir Company
+* RCC = Reservoir and Canal Company
+* RDC = Reservoir and Ditch Company
+* RFC = Reservoir and Fish Company
+* RIC = Reservoir and Irrigation Company
+* SA = Shareholders Association
+* UA = Users Association
+* WU = Water Users
+* WC = Water Company

+* Ag = Agricultural
+* Ave = Avenue
+* Crk = Creek
+* Mtn = Mountain
+* Rd = Road
+* Res = Reservoir
+* Spgs = Springs
+* Vly = Valley
+* Ft = Fort

+#### Data Flags ####
 For many data columns, a second column of the same name with the word "Flag" added to the column name is present.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used:
 * G = Value is known/good.
 * g = Value is estimated (but good).
 The associated cell is also highlighted in yellow.
-* N = Value is not applicable for the provider and a blank cell is expected.
+* N = Value is not applicable and a blank cell is expected.
 * M = Value is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
 * m = Value is estimated to be missing.
 The associated cell is also highlighted in gray.
 * z = Value is unable to be confirmed.
 A value is possible but cannot be confirmed one way or the other.
 The associated cell is also highlighted in orange.
 * x = OWF has not made an attempt to populate the cell at this time.
 The value is missing because OWF has not attempted to find the value.
 The associated cell is also highlighted in black.

-Column names are taken from original sources if possible.
-For clarity and attribution, agency abbreviations may be added to the original column name.
-Column name length is not restricted, therefore, some data representations such as Esri shapefiles may contain truncated column names.
-In such cases, alternative formats such as GeoJSON are recommended.

-Descriptions of identifiers are also provided in the **Notes** worksheet within the workbook.
-This worksheet also details how the original data were downloaded and where to find those files.
+*Note that colors are visible only in xlsx files and not csv files.*

+Single-character flags may also be followed with a number, as in G1.
+These flags are specific to certain columns and are detailed above in the descriptions of the data columns.

 Other worksheets within the workbook contain the following: